March 01, 2022

 Many clients who own life insurance policies are seeing significant premium increases for policies tied to an interest rate.

-Because of continued low interest rates, these policies are requiring new, higher premiums which were not anticipated when the policy was originated.
+Although interest rates are on the rise, they continue to be historically low.
+The policies tied to these rates require new, higher premiums which were not anticipated when the policy was originated.

 These increased premiums can reduce the policyowner’s liquidity, and/or deplete the cash value of the policy.

-By reviewing clients’ policies on an annual basis, you can help them develop an informed understanding of the cost/benefit tradeoffs of maintaining the policy vs. canceling it, surrendering it, or exploring a life settlement.
+By reviewing clients’ policies annually, you can help them develop an informed understanding of the cost/benefit tradeoffs of maintaining the policy vs. canceling it, surrendering it, or exploring a life settlement.

-Many seniors – and even advisors – are surprised to learn the average life settlement pays out 4x or more than a policy’s cash surrender value.
-These large life settlement payouts can dramatically reduce longevity risk in a retirement portfolio and provide both peace of mind and long-term stability to clients.
+Many seniors—and even advisors—are surprised to learn the average life settlement pays out 4x or more than a policy’s cash surrender value.
+These large life settlement payouts can dramatically reduce longevity risk in a retirement portfolio and provide clients peace of mind and long-term stability.

-The first step in knowing if a life settlement is something that makes sense for a policyowner is to have the policy or policies appraised.
+The first step in knowing if a life settlement is something that makes sense for a policyowner is to have their policy appraised.
 Appraisals are free, fast, and carry no obligation to sell the policy.
-In some cases, no medical underwriting is required, which can make the life settlement process even easier.
+Get started today—use the Life Settlement Estimate Calculator below to generate a free estimate.